liusonwood/StackmatLink/README.md

 </div>

 ---
-**⚠️ Security Warning:** StackmatLink is an open-source project.
-This is the only official repository.
-Be careful of fake 'clones' or 'installers' on GitHub that provide .zip or .exe files.
-This project is provided as source code; I will never ask you to download a setup.exe.
----

 **StackmatLink** is an open-source project based on the **ESP32-S3**.
 It captures the analog Stackmat signals from a **GAN Halo (and other standard timers)** audio port and converts them in real-time into the **GAN Smart Timer Bluetooth Protocol**.